Bushwhacker: Atrocities

 In other areas of Missouri, properties were also pillaged and destroyed by both warring sides since atrocities during the Civil War were in many ways a continuation of Bleeding Kansas violence.

 Centralia Massacre

-Besides the attack on Lawrence, the most notorious atrocity by Confederate bushwhackers was the murder of 24 unarmed Union soldiers pulled from a train in the Centralia Massacre in retaliation for the earlier execution of a number of Anderson's own men.
+Besides the Lawrence Massacre, the most notorious atrocity perpetrated by Confederate bushwhackers was the Centralia Massacre of September 27, 1864, in which 24 unarmed Union soldiers were pulled from a train in Centralia, Missouri and murdered by a band of guerrillas under the command of "Bloody Bill" Anderson, in retaliation for the earlier execution of a number of Anderson's own men.
 In an ambush of pursuing Union forces shortly thereafter, the bushwhackers killed well over 100 Federal troops.
-In October 1864, "Bloody Bill" Anderson was lured into an ambush and killed in the ensuing battle by soldiers of the Missouri State Militia under the command of Col. Samuel P. Cox.
+In October 1864, Anderson was lured into an ambush and killed in the ensuing battle by soldiers of the pro-Union Missouri State Militia under the command of Col. Samuel P. Cox.
 Anderson's body was displayed following his death.

 Jesse James

 The guerrilla conflict in Missouri was, in many respects, a civil war within the Civil War.
 Jesse James began to fight as an insurgent in 1864.
 During months of often intense combat, he battled only fellow Missourians, ranging from Missouri regiments of U.S. Volunteer troops, to state militia, to unarmed Unionist civilians.
 The single confirmed instance of his exchanging fire with Federal troops from another state occurred a month after the 1865 surrender of Confederate General Robert E. Lee, during a near-fatal encounter with Wisconsin cavalrymen.
 In the course of the war, James' mother and sister were arrested, his stepfather tortured, and his family banished temporarily from Missouri by state militiamen— all Unionist Missourians.